How to Run Docker on Proxmox the Right Way (and Avoid Common Mistakes)

 If you must run Docker on top of Proxmox, keep these things in mind:

-• Keep Proxmox’s default bridge vmbr0 for VM and container traffic
+• Use the Proxmox’s default bridge vmbr0 for VM and container traffic

-• Use macvlan or ipvlan drivers in Docker to attach containers directly to your LAN if needed
+• Use macvlan or ipvlan drivers in Docker to attach containers to your LAN if you need this

 Another option is creating a dedicated bridge in Proxmox (like vmbr1) just for Docker networks.
+This might be the best option for keeping things separated.
 You can then attach your Docker VM’s virtual NIC to this bridge.
-This will give you allowing full control over IP assignment and VLAN tagging.
+This will give you allowing full control over things like IPs and VLANs as well.

 Check out my Docker networking tutorial: Docker Networking Tutorial: Bridge vs. Macvlan vs. Overlay for Home Labs.